Table of Contents

 Fundraising is not merely for monetary support; supporters are asked to pray for the SM/STM and the people they will serve.
 This prayer support is crucial for the success of the mission.
 The process of fundraising is also a lesson in faith to the outgoing SM/STMs preparing them for subsequent experiences in the field which will require faith in God’s provision.

 All AFM Missionaries must raise their own funds.
-No one party, including parents, is allowed to provide more than 40% of the SM/STMs total fundraising goal.
+No one party, including relatives, is allowed to provide more than 40% of the SM/STMs total fundraising goal.

 What if my child has student loans?